CROCUS-Urban/crocus-node-dashboard/README.md

 ## Features

--   Real-time data visualization for selected sensors.
+-   Real-time and historical data visualization for selected sensors on multiple CROCUS Nodes.
--   Interactive selection of devices and metrics.
+-   Interactive selection of devices and metrics across different nodes.
--   Filtering options for specific date and time ranges.
+-   Filtering options for specific date and time ranges with a quick selection for last hour, day, week, or month.
--   Option to download the data as a CSV file.
--   Customizable charts with Plotly for data analysis.
+-   Customizable charts with Plotly for in-depth data analysis.
+-   Download the filtered data as a CSV file for further analysis.
--   Line chart, and box plot visualizations for deeper data insights.
+-   Visualizations include line charts, frequency bar charts, and box plots for deeper data insights.
--   Automatic refresh in real-time mode for real-time information.
--   Quick conversion table for metric measurements.
+-   Automatic conversion of UTC timestamps to local time for easier interpretation.

 ## Usage

-After running the app, users are greeted with a selection of devices and sensor readings available on the W039 Waggle Node.
-Users can select the desired device, specific sensors within that device, and a range of dates and times for which they wish to visualize the data.
+After running the app, users are greeted with a selection of CROCUS Nodes and the devices available on those nodes.
+Users can select the desired node, device, specific sensors, and a range of dates and times for which they want to visualize the data.

 ### Data Selection and Visualization

--   **Select Device**: Choose from available devices such as "MFR Node", "SFM1x Sap Flow", or "Waggle Node".
+-   **Select CROCUS Node**: Choose from available CROCUS Nodes such as "UIC CROCUS Node (W096)", "CSU CROCUS Node (W08E)", etc.
+-   **Select Device**: Pick the device from the selected node, including options like "CROCUS Node" or "Sap Flow Sensors."
--   **Select specific names**: Pick the sensor data metrics you are interested in, all sensor data is enabled by default.
+-   **Select Specific Data**: Choose the sensor data metrics you are interested in, only the selected metrics will be displayed.
--   **Date and Time Range**: Specify the start and end dates and times for the data.
--   **Real-time Data**: Toggle real-time data updates on or off.
--   **Remove Potential Outliers**: Toggle removing potential outliers to remove values that are below -10,000 and above 10,000.
+-   **Time Range**: Select a predefined time range (Last Hour, Last Day, Last Week, Last Month) or customize your date and time range.
--   **Data Visualization**: View interactive graphs for selected metrics.
+-   **Data Visualization**: View interactive graphs for selected metrics, with options to visualize data as line charts, frequency bar charts, and box plots.

 ### Download Options

--   **CSV Export**: Download the displayed data as a CSV file for offline analysis, the filename is saved as the specified time range.
+-   **CSV Export**: Download the filtered data as a CSV file for offline analysis, the filename is saved as the specified time range.

 ## Requirements